Third Order Regular of Saint Francis of Penance

 The Third Order Regular of St. Francis of Penance, also known as Third Order Regular of St. Francis (Tertius Ordo Regularis Sancti Francisci) or TOR Franciscans, is a mendicant order of the Catholic Church, rooted in the Third Order of St. Francis, which was founded in 1221.
 The TOR congregation effectively became independent in 1447.
 It is part of the second branch of the third order, the Third Order Regular, who take religious vows and live in community.
 The members add the nominal letters TOR after their names to indicate their membership in the congregation.

 History

 Various Third Order Regular Franciscan communities emerged after the founding of the Third Order of St. Francis in 1221.
 Unlike their Third Order Secular counterparts, the Third Order Regular lived in community and shared a religious charism.
-Their various communities were isolated, however, and did not share a common leader.
+Their communities were isolated, and did not share a common leader.
 An apostolic letter from Pope Nicholas V in 1447, Pastoralis officii, effectively organized the more isolated communities into a new and separate religious order with its own rule of life, the Third Order Regular of Saint Francis of Penance.